Meet Anthony

 My approach is simple: I train clients’ dogs the way I train my own dogs.
 In particular, I believe in taking a compassionate and fair approach when training and modifying behavior.

 My purpose is to help dog owners and their dogs achieve their goals, while helping to develop and strengthen their relationship.
 I help owners understand more about their individual dog, identify the root cause of any behavior concerns, and work with owners to create a plan to improve their situation.
-This plan will involve a range of interventions including training, relationship-building, play skills, behavior modification, as well as creating structure and rules for the dog.
-My training exercises are generally provided through fun training concepts, games and play so that training is fun and enjoyable for you and your dog.
-I do not offer quick fix approaches.
+This plan will involve a range of interventions including training, relationship-building, play skills, behavior modification, as well as creating structure and rules for both the owner and the dog.
+My training exercises are generally provided through training concepts, games and play so that training is enjoyable for you and your dog.
+I DO NOT offer quick fix approaches.
 My plans and strategies are all customized for the individual dog and household.

 I enjoy helping dog owners learn to be their dog’s teacher and guide.
-My approach helps improve the quality of life of both dog and owner.
-I believe that training and behavior modification should always enhance the relationship between a dog and their family.
+My approach helps improve the quality of life of both dog and owner and I believe that training and behavior modification should always enhance the relationship between a dog and their family.

 My Education